Muskan-haque/first/README.md

 # first
-This is a demo fir Git and Github class
+This is a demo fir Git and Github class.